nowsprinting/UnityAutomatedQAExamples/README_en.md

 ## About this repository

-This repository is a sample project of "Unity Automated QA Guidebook".
+This repository is a sample project for the "Unity Automated QA Guidebook".

 Books can be purchased from the following websites, but they are written in Japanese.